Kyrgyzstan holds election following year of instability | DW | 28.11.2021

 He also reduced the number of parliamentary lawmakers from 120 to 90, most of which are loyal to the president.

-President Sadyr Zhaparov had been serving a 11 1/2-year sentence for the abduction of a regional governor before he was freed during last year's protests
+Zhaparov had been serving a 11 1/2-year sentence for the abduction of a regional governor before he was freed

-Kyrgyz authorities have also recently made several arrests in relation to the coup plot mentioned by Zhaparov, as well as four party officials for vote-buying.
+Kyrgyz authorities have also recently made several arrests in relation to the coup plot mentioned by Zhaparov, as well as four party officials for allegedly buying votes.

-Kyrgyzstan is a land-locked central Asian country of 6.5 million people is facing a myriad of challenges.
+Kyrgyzstan, a landlocked central Asian country of 6.5 million people, is facing a myriad of challenges.

-It is a member of the Russia-dominated economic and security alliance of post-Soviet states.
-It is also host to a Russian airbase.
+It's a member of the Russia-dominated economic and security alliance of post-Soviet states, and also hosts a Russian airbase.

 The unrest in the wake of last year's election marked the third time in 15 years that the country's leader had been violently removed from power.

-The population is also facing rising living costs and a winter energy crisis.
-Trade with neighboring China has been severely hampered by the crisis.
+The population is also facing rising living costs and a winter energy crisis, which has severely hampered trade with neighboring China.

 ab/wmr (AP, AFP)